rgcgithub/regenie/README.md

 ## Version history
+Version 1.0.2 (fixed numerical overflow bug when using option `--chr` in step 2; changed to boost split function to read all input files [either space/tab delimited])

-Version 1.0.1 (fixed numerical overflow bug for quantile calculation and added new strategy for fitting null model for approximate Firth test)
+Version 1.0.1 (fixed numerical overflow bug for quantile calculation; added new strategy for fitting null model for approximate Firth test)

 Version 1.0 (22 June 2020): Initial release